 How to stand up paddle board

-I wanted to write this guide to choosing a paddle board, because to be fair, it can be really confusing knowing which paddle board you actually need.
-It can be very tempting to go for the board that looks the most attractive but there are 5 key features that are important to consider when choosing which SUP to buy.
+I wanted to write this guide to choosing a paddle board, because to be fair, it can be really confusing knowing which one to buy.
+It can be very tempting to go for the one that looks the most attractive but there are 5 key features that are important to consider when choosing which SUP to buy.

-The 5 key features to consider, which I’ll explain in a moment will totally change how the board reacts in certain scenarios on the water, and they’ll also impact how easily you will be able to store and transport your board to and from the lake, river or ocean.
+The 5 key features to consider, which I’ll explain in a moment will totally change how the board reacts in certain bodies of water, and they’ll also impact how easily you will be able to store and transport your board to and from a lake, river or ocean.

 1. Solid SUPs VS. Inflatable SUPs – Which is better?